 Best things about it: We started a company from scratch, and got to experience every stage of the process, from the business plan to the corporate image.
 We knew that in June, we would be presenting to real investors, which really motivated us!

-we were planning on reaching out to customers; paid research, organic research/SEO, PR, social media, inside sales, etc. We ended up realizing that some of our assumptions were wrong or too expensive, so we had to rethink our customer acquisition protocols.
+Most challenging aspect: The biggest challenge we faced was related to customer acquisition.
+We began planning to reach out to customers through paid research, organic research/SEO, PR, social media, inside sales, and so on.
+However, in the end, we realized that our approach was too expensive, so we had to rethink our customer acquisition protocols.

-ONG FINANCIEROS SIN FRONTERAS
+FINANCIEROS SIN FRONTERAS (NGO)

-Objective: Develop a microcredit project and a basic financial literacy course to improve the socioeconomic conditions of the Larbie community in Awutu, Ghana.
+Objective: Develop a microcredit project and a financial literacy course to improve the socioeconomic conditions of the Larbie community in Awutu, Ghana.

 ONE-TO-ONE CORPORATE FINANCE